Pedagogy • Methodology • Technology

 Getting Started with NYU Classes

-Get to know NYU Classes, the new Learning Management System (LMS) in use at the School of Engineering.
+Get to know NYU Classes, the Learning Management System (LMS) in use at the School of Engineering.
 At this workshop, instructors will learn to build their NYU Classes course site to engage and communicate with students.
 Topics include:

 - Setting up and managing your course site